-In 2017 Garamba employed almost 500 full-time local staff 2,000 more on short-term contracts.
+By 2019, Garamba employed over 500 full-time and 2,000 short-term local staff.
 In addition, several dedicated community personnel have been recruited, trained and deployed to work directly with the surrounding communities on community projects and environmental awareness programmes.

 Environmental education in local community schools has been a huge success, with thousands of schoolchildren and their teachers learning about conservation through guided park visits, school lessons, brochures and films.
-The park supported two primary schools and one secondary school in 2017, through supplementing teachers’ salaries, facilitating a total of 280 students on school visits to the park and more than 1,500 students were exposed to sensitisation activities on the environment and human health issues, including malaria and HIV-AIDS.
+The park supported two local schools in 2019 and facilitated a over 432 students on school visits to the park and more than 1,500 students were exposed to sensitisation activities on the environment and human health issues, including malaria and HIV-AIDS.

 Community involvement is essential for the long-term future of the park, and with large support from the EU, we are working with local communities to identify alternative sources of income, provide health care facilities and education, and are encouraging less dependency on the park's limited resources, providing people instead with the potential for a long-term, sustainable future.